-Haney keeps WBC Lightweight title, beats Linares by decision
+Haney keeps WBC lightweight title, beats Linares by decision

-LAS VEGAS (AP) — Devin Haney unanimously outpointed former three-weight champion Jorge Linares on Saturday night to defend the WBC world lightweight title.
+LAS VEGAS (AP) — Devin Haney said he wanted Jorge Linares’ best when the two met for the WBC world lightweight title, so there would be no excuses after a win.

+As it turned out, Haney came close to needing an excuse of his own.

+After dominating the first seven rounds, Haney weathered a late surge by Linares to unanimously outpoint the former three-weight champion on Saturday night and successfully defend his belt.

-The 22-year-old Haney dominated the first seven rounds and weathered a late surge by Linares, who staggered the 135-pound champion at the end of the 10th round in the 12-round bout.
+But it was Linares staggering the 135-pound champion at the end of the 10th round in the 12-round bout.

+“It was a good shot, but I wasn’t hurt,” Haney said.
+“Sometimes when you get hit by a good shot you have to be smart, continue the game plan.
+I did that and got the win.”

 Haney (26-0) spent much of the final three rounds ducking under Linares’ arms, hugging and stalling the action.

+“I just kept smart, used the jabs, feinted and landed shots in the 12th round,” Haney said.
+“You are going to get hit with big shots in boxing.
+I didn’t get dropped, I didn’t get hurt.
+You see fighters get dropped and get up from big shots and people praise them, I didn’t get dropped, I stayed on my feet, kept throwing shots and closed it out.”

-Linares (47-6), the only person to put Vasyl Lomachenko on his back, survived an early onslaught by Haney, who used strong combinations to the head and body.
+Linares (47-6), the only person to put Vasiliy Lomachenko on his back, survived an early onslaught by Haney, who used strong combinations to the head and body to hurt the opponent 13 years his elder.

 Haney looked as if he was going to drop Linares in the sixth round.
 He landed an overhand right and subsequent punches that caused Linares’ right eye to swell.